hunterbridges/dabes_engine/readme.md

 * Parallax zoom is sliiiightly weird
 * Weird camera humping as tracked entity is rotating
 * SFX playback sometimes choppy
+* Easers have a tendency to introduce leaks

 ```
 # Ya gonna need dis stuf!